 All functions of the Bloodhound are controlled using register settings.
 Registers are small points of nonvolatile memory that hold information critical to the operation of the Bloodhound.
-The register command starts with the SETREG command followed with the register number to be changed and then lastly with the value to be stored.
+The register command to change a register value starts with the SETREG command followed with the register number to be changed and then lastly with the value to be stored.
 Register numbers are from 0 to 32767 and the register values range from 0 to 255.
-The common registers used are from 0 - 255.
-The rest are used for nonvolatile storage and should not be modified unless directed by a representative.
+The common registers used are from 0 to 255 with many not listed or used for nonvolatile storage and should not be modified unless directed by a representative.

-To set a register to a different value type in the command: Setreg 5 0[ENTER] Register 5 is 0
+To set a register to a different value type in the command: Setreg 10 0[ENTER]